mitiebh/MineSweeperTerminalGame/README.md

 # MineSweeperTerminalGame
-This is my first terminal game written in cplusplus, it is console application version of the Mine Sweeper
+This is my first terminal game written in cplusplus, it is console application version of MineSweeper